WebFlight/JWT/README.md

 * Algorithms
 	- ECDSA
 * Encoding public claims containing an array of values
-* Decoding public claims containing an array of values
-* Have access to values in the JWT Header (the JWT header is automatically verified by the underlying library)

 ## Logging
 * The JWT Log node is available for more information.

 ## Dependencies
-The JWT module implements the auth0/java-jwt/3.3.0 library, which has the following dependencies that are included in the module package:
+The JWT module implements the auth0/java-jwt/3.8.0 library, which has the following dependencies that are included in the module package:
-* com.fasterxml.jackson.core/jackson-databind/2.9.2
+* com.fasterxml.jackson.core/jackson-databind/2.9.8
 	- com.fasterxml.jackson.core/jackson-annotations/2.9.0
-	- com.fasterxml.jackson.core/jackson-core/2.9.2
+	- com.fasterxml.jackson.core/jackson-core/2.9.8
 * commons-codec/commons-codec/1.11
 * org.bouncycastle/bcpkix-jdk15on/1.60
 * org.bouncycastle/bcprov-jdk15on/1.60